calyxir/calyx/docs/frontends/queues.md

 A queue is a standard data structure that maintains a set of elements in some total order.
 A new element is added to the queue using the `enqueue` operation, which is also known as `push` or `insert` in some contexts.
 Because of the total order, some element of the queue is the _most favorably ranked_ element.
-We can read this element using the `peek` operation.
 We can also remove this element from the queue using the `dequeue` operation, which is also known as `pop` or `remove` in some contexts.

 We provision four types of queues in Calyx.
 The first three follow the same shared interface, while the fourth follows a slightly extended interface.